NATIONAL FORMER PRISONER OF WAR RECOGNITION DAY

 National Former Prisoner of War Recognition Day on April 9th honors the courageous men and women who have endured brutal treatment at the hands of their captors.
 As a result, they’ve also suffered separation from family and displayed incredible endurance and faith during their captivity.

 On this day in 1942, the largest number of U.S. Forces were captured by Japanese troops in the Bataan Peninsula in the Philippines.
 After battling through extreme conditions and prolonged battles, the captured troops were forced to march 65 miles to the prison camp.
 Without medical attention, food or water thousands died.
 The mistreatment continued for those who survived the brutal journey.
 In the compounds, deep in the unfamiliar jungle, the hardships, brutality, and suffering lasted more than two years for those who could survive.

 Honor former POWs by helping to organize events.
 Ensure your organization flies the POW/MIA flag.
+Volunteer to help a veteran organization.
+Learn more by visiting the American Legion.
 Use #FormerPOWRecognitionDay to share on social media.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!